Denis Regnier, MSc, PhD

 Assistant Professor and Head of Humanities and Social Sciences

-Dr. Regnier has conducted long-term ethnographic fieldwork focusing on the stigmatization of slave descendants in Highland Madagascar, with funding from the Wenner-Gren Foundation for Anthropological Research, the LSE, the F.R.S.-FNRS and the European Research Council.
-His first monograph, Slavery and Essentialism in Highland Madagascar: Ethnography, History, Cognition, has been recently published by Routledge and he is currently working on two other book projects.
+Dr. Regnier has conducted long-term ethnographic fieldwork focusing on the stigmatization of slave descendants in Highland Madagascar, with funding from the Wenner-Gren Foundation for Anthropological Research, the LSE, the F.R.S.-FNRS, and the European Research Council.
+He is the author of Slavery and Essentialism in Highland Madagascar: Ethnography, History, Cognition (Routledge, 2021) and co-editor of Family Violence and Social Change in the Pacific Islands (Routledge, 2022).